-Reza spent the couple of years putting down those several revolts that kicked off in the aftermath of the coup.
+Reza spent the couple of years putting down several local revolts that had kicked off in the aftermath of the coup.
 When he’d finally done that, in 1923, he returned to Tehran and accepted the post of prime minister in triumph.
 Ahmad Shah decided to remove himself from the situation before Reza decided to have him removed, so he took an extended vacation to Europe that lasted the rest of his life.
 Reza effectively ruled as a dictator from this point on, but it wasn’t until December 12, 1925 that the Majles (parliament) voted to depose Ahmad and crown Reza the new Shah (which happened in a ceremony on December 15).

 Although he became increasingly more despotic and repressive as time went on, Reza Shah was an important figure in the development of modern Iran.
-Hell, if he would have done nothing else apart from clearing out the rotting husk of the Qajar Dynasty, that still would have been a significant accomplishment.
+To be fair, if he would have done nothing else apart from clearing out the rotting husk of the Qajar Dynasty, that still would have been a significant accomplishment.
 But Reza helped to craft the idea of Iranian nationhood in ways that the Qajars, who in the end were Turks–albeit very Persianized Turks–couldn’t and wouldn’t have done.
 Reza invested in railroads, education, and manufacturing, built a powerful modern army, reformed Iran’s weak judicial system, weakened divisive tribal authorities, and promoted the education and professional development of women.
 All very Atatürk-ian.
 He’s also the reason why the rest of the world calls Iran “Iran” today, because he explained to the League of Nations in 1935 that Iran was the name that the Iranians had always used for their homeland, not “Persia.”